|Coming Soon||Recent Events(below): click for details|

-Darlene Marshall (Eve Ackerman) about "The Joy Moment"
+Darlene Marshall (Eve Ackerman) "The Joy Moment"

-Jennifer Grant talks about being "ADD about Genre"
+Jennifer Grant "ADD about Genre"

-Kal Rosenberg on "Good Writing vs. Good Fiction"
+Kal Rosenberg "Good Writing vs. Good Fiction"

-Jack Owen about being a "Map Engineer"
+Jack Owen "Being a Map Engineer"

-Felicia Lee dishes on "Why blog?"
+Felicia Lee "Why blog?"

-Kaye Linden looks at the long view - "Writing Through a Slump"
+Kaye Linden "Writing Through a Slump"

-Susie Baxter on "Editing & Deadlines"
+Susie Baxter "Editing & Deadlines"